geotrev/undernet/app/docs/tooltips.md

 Tooltips can be used with any element.
 Even traditionally non-interactive elements, such as `div`s.
 You should add `tabindex="0"` to elements that don't naturally receive keyboard focus.
 This includes anything that isn't a button, input, or the like.

 <span class="tooltip" data-tooltip="new-tooltip3">
-  <span tabindex="0" class="tooltip-trigger is-d-block has-secondary-bg-color has-white-text-color has-p--sm" data-target="new-tooltip3">Tooltip (not a) Button</span>
+  <span tabindex="0" class="tooltip-trigger is-d-block has-secondary-bg-color has-white-text-color has-p-sm" data-target="new-tooltip3">Tooltip (not a) Button</span>
   <div class="tooltip-box" id="new-tooltip3">
     This is a tooltip.
   </div>